david-ca6/chatbox_ttv/README.md

 # chatbox_ttv
 Simple CSS Chatbox for twitch.tv

+# License
 Please read the MIT license included in this repo
 THE FILES ARE PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND.
+When used as a stream asset credit is NOT required.

 ## How to Use
 1. Add a browser source in OBS
 (If you reuse a existing browser source you may need to refresh the cache of the page)